 Mulla Nasrudin’s girlfriend asked for a solitaire but he refused.

 “Why Mulla,” she said, “don’t you want me to always think of you?
 Whenever I’ll see the ring, it’ll remind me of you.”

 “Of course, dear,” said Mulla, “but rather than the diamond, I would rather have you look at your finger without the ring.
 That will also remind you of me.”

 There you go.
-You can think about what all you don’t have and be sad or you can look at what you do have and be grateful.
-Trust me, in the grand scheme of things, presence or absence of a stone, be it a solitaire or any other, makes practically no difference.
+You can think about all that you don’t have and be sad or you can look at what you do have and be grateful.
+Trust me, in the grand scheme of things, the presence or absence of a stone, be it a solitaire or any other, makes practically no difference.
 How can material possessions help you to be at peace, or to be more healthy, or even more connected?
 I’m not saying money is not important.
 It is.
-It can give a basic safety net, but, how much is enough?
+It can give you a basic safety net, but, how much is enough?